openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 1. Configure your computer to use the DNS addon we enabled earlier.
 The addon provides a nameserver that can answer queries about the cluster's ingresses, e.g. "minicontroller.ziti" which we just created by installing the controller chart.

-   1. First, let's make sure the DNS addon is working.
+   1. Make sure the DNS addon is working.
 Send a DNS query to the `minikube --profile miniziti ip` address where the ingress nameserver is running.

       ```bash
       nslookup minicontroller.ziti $(minikube --profile miniziti ip)